Hannah Drake

 Hannah Drake is an American poet, blogger, activist, public speaker, and author of 11 books.

-On Super Bowl Sunday of 2019 (Feb 3, 2019), Drake garnered a lot of attention when film director and producer Ava DuVernay tweeted out a video of Drake’s poem “All You Had to Do Was Play the Game, Boy.”
-DuVernay’s tweet was meant to protest the NFL’s treatment of former football quarterback and civil rights activist Colin Kaepernick.
-Kaepernick in turn shared the poem with his followers, and Drake’s video reached 2.4 million viewers.
+On Super Bowl Sunday of 2019 (February 3, 2019), Drake garnered a lot of attention when film director and producer Ava DuVernay tweeted out a video of Drake's poem "All You Had to Do Was Play the Game, Boy".
+DuVernay's tweet was meant to protest the NFL's treatment of former football quarterback and civil rights activist Colin Kaepernick.
+Kaepernick in turn shared the poem with his followers, and Drake's video reached 2.4 million viewers.

 In February 2019, Drake was selected by the Muhammad Ali Center to be a Daughter of Greatness.
 The Daughter of Greatness Breakfast Series features prominent women engaged in social philanthropy, activism, and pursuits of justice to share their stories with the Louisville community.

-Drake is the chief creative officer of IDEAS xLab, an artist-run nonprofit based in Louisville, KY.
+Drake is the chief creative officer of IDEAS xLab, an artist-run nonprofit based in Louisville, Kentucky.
 In 2021, The New York Times recognized her work on the (Un)Known Project, a multimedia installation artwork meant to recognize all the Black people who were enslaved in Kentucky and elsewhere.

-Recently, Drake was selected as one of the Best of the Best in Louisville, Kentucky for her poem “Spaces.”
+Recently, Drake was selected as one of the Best of the Best in Louisville, Kentucky, for her poem “Spaces".